trychlos/pwix-i18n/README.md

 - `languages`

-    An array of the languages to be displayed as dropdown items, defaulting to the single default language (`[ 'en_US' ]`).
+    An array of the languages to be displayed as dropdown items, defaulting to the single default language (`[ 'en' ]`).

+    The provided array should at least include the default `PI_DEFAULT_LANGUAGE` language.

 - `buttonFlag`